Maritime patrol aircraft

 In December 2010, India requested a sale of AGM-84L Harpoon Block II anti-ship missiles and associated equipment to equip its P-8I aircraft.
 The Harpoon Block II carries a 226kg blast / fragmentation warhead.
 It can be fired against land and sea targets.

 The countermeasures are provided by the directional infrared countermeasures (DIRCM) system and the electronic support measures (ESM) system supplied by Northrop Grumman.
-The DIRCM can protect the aircraft from incoming infrared guided missiles.
+The DIRCM can protect the aircraft from incoming infrared-guided missiles.

 The P-8I aircraft is powered by two CFM56-7 engines supplied by CFM International, a joint venture between Snecma Moteurs and GE Electric.
 Each engine provides a take-off thrust of 27,300lb.
 The engines are equipped with a new-generation full authority digital engine control (FADEC) system.

 The P-8I aircraft can fly at a maximum speed of 789km/h and can reach a maximum altitude of 12,496m.
 The aircraft has a maximum range of 2,222km with four hours on station.